mark-summerfield/gravitate-tcl9/README.md

 ## Dependencies

-Tcl, Tcllib, Tk, Tklib, all version 9.0.0 or better.
+Tcl/Tk 9.0.0 or better, plus Tcllib 2 and Tklib 0.9 or better.

 ## License